 #3: Nice’s Incredible Festivals

 Nice observes many festivals and holidays that attract and charm tourists.
 They help to give Nice a lively vibe.
 Some of them are Nice Carnival, Nice Jazz Festival, Chinese Lantern Festival, free concerts, beach festivals, music festivals, etc. And, of course, Christmas in Nice is a huge spectacle.
 See our list of events and festivals in Nice.

-A center of major sporting events, Nice hosts many high-level competitions.
-Examples are the Maraton des Alpes-Maritimes (from Nice to Cannes), the Paris-Nice cycling race, the international triathlon of Nice, The Nice Côte d’Azur Tennis Open, and The Martial Arts Festival.
+A center of major world-class sporting events, Nice hosts many high-level competitions.
+Examples are the Maraton des Alpes-Maritimes (from Nice to Cannes), the Paris-Nice cycling race, the international triathlon of Nice, the Nice Côte d’Azur Tennis Open, and the Martial Arts Festival.

 In addition, this is one of the best places in the world for scuba diving, jet skiing, snorkeling, and other water sports.